A clear vision for a rapid rollout

 Specsavers opened 11 stores in New Zealand late in 2008, with plans to have 30 stores operating locally by the end of the year.
 In 2010 it aims to open more stores, says Simon Baxter, director of IT, Asia Pacific, of the global optical group.
 This rapid rollout is facilitated by its agreement with Reliance Globalcom, which designs, implements and manages Specsavers’ global wide area network (WAN).
 This network currently connects more than 1100 stores in nine countries.

 Baxter says the network multi-sourcing approach works for Specsavers, which has an ICT team of 28 based in Melbourne, Victoria.
-He says that managing relationships across a multiple number of companies would be a significant task for him and his team.
+He says that managing relationships across a multiple number of companies would be a significant task for him and his team.“If we didn’t have this relationship, I would be just one very small retailer in New Zealand trying to talk to a large telecommunications company.”

 Having considerable experience in the retailing sector before joining Specsavers over a year ago, Baxter knows it can take weeks to get a line.
 But through this approach, they get better service.
 “But more importantly, I don’t have to be on the phone everyday chasing things.”